Taming-the-BEAST/Molecular-Dating-Tutorial/README.md

 # Setting up the BEAST2 xml

-BEAST2 requires the data and model specified in an xml format, which can be done using the program BEAUTI.
-Open BEAUTI and drag the alignment (NorthAm.Nov.fasta) to this window [Figure 1](#fig:f1).
+BEAST2 requires the data and model specified in an xml format, which can be done using the program BEAUti.
+Open BEAUti and drag the alignment (NorthAm.Nov.fasta) to this window [Figure 1](#fig:f1).
 Note that there are several tabs (Partitions, Tip Dates, Site Model, Clock Model, Priors, and MCMC).

 <figure>
 	<a id="fig:f1"></a>
 	<img style="width:75%;" src="figures/f1.png" alt="">
-	<figcaption>Figure 1: BEAUTI with h1n1 sequence alignment loaded.</figcaption>
+	<figcaption>Figure 1: BEAUti with h1n1 sequence alignment loaded.</figcaption>
 </figure>